lifemapper/lifemapper.github.io/docs/api/sdm/layers.rst

 ************
 Delete Layer
 ************
 The delete layer service removes a layer you own from the Lifemapper system.
-You may want to do this if you think a layer is invalid
+You may want to do this if you think a layer is invalid.

 HTTP Method
 ===========